A

 Virtual Transaction Output (VTXO)

-The fundamental building block of Arkade - programmable, offchain objects that mirror Bitcoin UTXOs but operate in the Virtual Mempool.
-Each VTXO has defined ownership, value, and spending conditions with both collaborative and unilateral exit paths.
+The core unit of value in Arkade: a programmable, offchain object that mirrors a Bitcoin UTXO but exists in the Virtual Mempool.
+Each VTXO is backed by a presigned, unbroadcast Bitcoin transaction and includes defined ownership, value, and spending conditions, supporting both collaborative and unilateral exit paths.

 Virtual Transaction Tree